one-among-us/data/people/a2581911655/page.en.md

 After that, she arrived in Shanghai, Zhejiang, and Henan, and met with many friends.

-On January 18th, 2024, she ended her journey reluctantly and said that she won't able to see everyone agin until one and a half year later.
+On January 18th, 2024, she ended her journey reluctantly and said that she won't able to see everyone again until one and a half year later.

-But she couldn't fulfill her appointment.
+But she couldn't fulfil her appointment.
 The farewell is a life and death parted.
 Two days later, she attempted to take her life, and finally left us forever.